jgomes79/NOSTROMO/README.md

     -   **Milestone 5 (30%)**: $20,700 USD
 -   **Additional Costs**:
     -   Hosting setup proposal: $7,000 USD/year (if finally costs are cheaper, we will return the remaining funds to the DAO)
+    -   Marketing: Costs are estimated and will be supported using the fees generated in the LaunchPad
-    -   Community management $15,000 USD/year
+        -   Community management: $15,000 USD/year
-	    -  Set-up Discord server and roles
-	    -  Set-up Telegram group
-	    -  Community Manager full-time
-	    -  Telegram Mods full-time
-    -  AMAs and KOL Manager $20,000 USD/year
+        -   AMAs and KOL Manager. $20,000 USD/year
-	    -  Management of AMAs and partnerships
-	    -  Managing KOL content about the project
-	    -  In-house content management
-    -  Ads Management around $15,000 USD/year depending on the Budget
+        -   Ads Management: $15,000 USD/year
-	    -  Coinzilla Ads Management
-	    -  Persona3 Ads Management
-	    -  Google Ads Management
-	    -  Meta Ads Management
     -   Audits are not included.

 ----------

-## 9. Team
+## 10. Team

 **Jorge**: Backend & SmartContract Integration